hugdora/aws-grc-projects/Policy_Risk_Register_Project/Cloud_Security_Policy_Template.md

 # Cloud Security Policy (Template)

 ## 1. Purpose
-Define why this policy exists (e.g., protect data in AWS and meet ISO 27001/GDPR/CIS requirements).
+This Cloud Security Policy defines the minimum security requirements for the organisation’s use of AWS cloud services.
+The purpose is to protect organisational data, ensure compliance with applicable regulations, and align with industry best practices.

 ## 2. Scope

-This Cloud Security Policy applies to all cloud environments, services, and users under the organization’s control.
+This Cloud Security Policy applies to all cloud environments, services, and users under the organisation’s control.

-- **AWS Accounts**: Production and Non-Production accounts within the AWS Organization.
+- **AWS Accounts**: Production and Non-Production accounts within the AWS Organisation.
 - **Regions**: All active AWS regions where services are deployed, with primary focus on `eu-west-2` and `us-east-1`.
 - **Services in Scope**:
   - Compute: EC2, Lambda